mahavedalla/mahavedalla/docs/questions/deva/whether-there-are-gods.md

-# Whether there are gods?
+Question: Whether there are gods?
 Answer in Brief: -
  Category: Deva
 Sutta References: MN 90